palmenros/ceres/compiler/README.md

 You can follow the instructions on [https://llvm.org/docs/GettingStartedVS.html](https://llvm.org/docs/GettingStartedVS.html) to build LLVM from source.

-Note that you may have to build LLVM twice if you want to execute SLC compiler as both Release and Debug, or you will find MSVC Linker errors regarding MSRT mismatch.
+Note that you may have to build LLVM twice if you want to execute Ceres compiler as both Release and Debug, or you will find MSVC Linker errors regarding MSRT mismatch.
 Also note that the debug version of LLVM is quite heavy, around 70 gigabytes.
-You can also compile SLC in RelWithDebInfo and link against the Release LLVM libraries.
+You can also compile Ceres in RelWithDebInfo and link against the Release LLVM libraries.

 ### Building from source